kevinyswong/kevinyswong.github.io/about.md

 </div>

-I'm writing a story about a couple growing further and further apart as they navigate their lives across a growing urban-suburban divide, centered on themes of class, race, community, and aging.
+I'm writing a story about a couple growing further and further apart as they navigate their lives across a growing urban-rural divide, centered on themes of class, race, community, and aging.

 <br><br><br><br><br><br><br><br>